 Sipho ‘Hotstix” Mabuse: One word – scary.
 It not easy in the townships.
 Let us not kid ourselves.
 I am still in Pimville [Soweto].
 It is my home, it grounds me.
 The challenges are huge.
 Online streaming shows are foreign.
 The data costs are huge and the struggle for information is a big challenge .
 The digital divide is huge.
 I can’t live stream from my home.
 My manager, Martin [Myers] wanted to watch the Champs League final last year whilst we did a show at the Soweto Theatre.
 We could not do it.
 My fans like to see the live show; the festival; the show; the 12 to 12 events.
 Those are vibrant shows.
 It is difficult right now as we cannot perform live at venues.

 TheCapeRobyn: Projects that you have been involved with during lockdown?

 Sipho ‘Hotstix” Mabuse: It is difficult due to data and getting to send files out.
-I am involved with Jarrod Aston on his Lockdown Legends show on June 7, via the same platform [Ticketpro].
-We have reworked Burnout as a call to action for South Africans.
-[Mabuse’s ground breaking single Burnout was released in 1984.
+I am involved with Jarrod Aston on his Lockdown Legends show from June 28 to July 3, via the same platform [Ticketpro].
+We have reworked Burn Out as a call to action for South Africans.
+[Mabuse’s ground breaking single Burn Out was released in 1984.
 As I wrote in an interview with Mabuse in 2017: “PW Botha was out there wagging his finger and there Mabuse was with his ‘funky township disco jive jam’ becoming the first major crossover hit in South Africa, selling over 500 000 copies.”]

 TheCapeRobyn: Reflections on being in lockdown?